brugal/q3vm/README.md

 allows additional definitions and overriding of the default ones.
 Template member declarations can use previously defined template types.

-Templates are specified with a _'t:'_ tag.
-Pointers to templates/types are specified with a _'*t:'_ tag.
+Pointers to templates/types are specified with '*'.
 Ex:

-    0xcbab0 *t:snapshot_t cg.snap
+    0xcbab0 *snapshot_t cg.snap
     ...
-    0xe87c8 t:gameState_t cgs.gameState
-    ...
-    0xf1f23 **t:buffer bx  ; pointer to pointer
+    0xf1f23 **buffer bx  ; pointer to pointer

 Template and member names can't contain spaces or start with a digit, '+', or '-'.